Variation of the uncentered maximal characteristic Function: The optimal rate in lambda

 The first step in the proof of \Cref{eq_levelsetsdyadic} is to consider only a finite set \(\Q\) of cubes \(Q\) with \(\lm{E\cap Q}>\lambda\lm Q\) instead of the whole set, because this allows to write

 From there we use approximation results to extend to the union of all cubes \(Q\) with \(\lm{E\cap Q}>\lambda\lm Q\).
-The strategy for the uncentered maximal operator is precisely the same, with cubes replaced by balls.

-The main argument is \Cref{lem_varav}, which is more or less \Cref{eq_levelsetsdyadic} for the case that \(\{\M\ind E>\lambda\}\) consists of only one cube. \Cref{lem_varav} readily implies \Cref{eq_levelsetsdyadic} because \(\{\M\ind E>\lambda\}\) is a disjoint union of such cubes.
-Two balls however can have nontrivial intersections, which is why the proof for the uncentered Hardy-Littlewood maximal operator is much more complicated than the proof for the dyadic maximal operator.
+The strategy for the uncentered maximal operator is similar, but with cubes replaced by balls.
+The main argument is \Cref{lem_varav}, which is more or less \Cref{eq_levelsetsdyadic} for the case that \(\{\M\ind E>\lambda\}\) consists of only one cube.